 As the classes unfold, you come to feel more confident in yourself, not because of his/her words to you, but because of your deeds.
 You come to see that you can work things out and improve – your language and language learning is improving all the time.
 Your progress is measured by your control of the language which seems to be increasing at an increasing rate because you are gaining entry into the scaffolding which holds the language together.
 Your grasp of this is firmly based in what you can do without anyone or anything holding your hand.

 The outstanding language class of course is inevitably the creation of the teacher.
 These teachers need to be looked for in the same way you look for an expert in anything.

 Keep looking and “demanding” the best.
 The results will be well worth it.
 Of course though do not forget that you can improve your own language learning without the help of a teacher.
-If you are interested in getting insights into this, do have a look at Language Learning Unlocked.
+Many language learners have taken language learning into their own hands.

 Make better use of your time and energy so you can achieve what you really want to!